-A simple marinade, a little patience, and a very hot oven is all you need to prepare Roasted Herbed Beef Tips.
+A simple marinade, a little patience, and a very hot oven are all you need to prepare these Roasted Herbed Beef Tips.
 Use a good cut of beef for the most tender bites!
+They can be marinated for 12 hours and takes just 20 minutes to roast, so this is a great option for a weeknight family dinner!

 Moist, succulent, perfectly seasoned, and bite-sized; these are just a few ways to describe these Roasted Herbed Beef Tips.
 Marinated and oven-roasted to perfection, and using the most simple ingredients, the beef is transformed into a mouth-watering dish with numerous serving options.

 Roasted Herbed Beef Tips might just become my go-to beef recipe.
-And, not only because they are pop in your mouth delicious, but also because they are perfectly seasoned and absolutely the easiest beef dish I’ve ever made!
+And, not only because they are pop-in-your-mouth delicious, but also because they are perfectly seasoned and absolutely the easiest beef dish I’ve ever made!
+Whatever you do, try at all costs to not overcook the meat.
+Even if you prefer well-done beef, as I do, do not cook these past medium at the most.
+Otherwise, they will become too tough and chewy.

 WHAT ARE BEEF TIPS?